fwong03/celery/docs/getting-started/next-steps.rst

 Timezone
 ========

-All times and dates, internally and in messages uses the UTC timezone.
+All times and dates, both internally and in messages, use the UTC timezone.

-When the worker receives a message, for example with a countdown set it converts that UTC time to local time.
+When the worker receives a message, for example with a countdown set, it converts that UTC time to local time.
 If you wish to use a different timezone than the system timezone then you must configure that using the :setting:`timezone` setting: